Holiday, Sweets, Vegan Food

 Instructions

-3. Roll 2 tbsp of batter into a ball, then flatten into a disc shape about 1/2 inch thick.
+3. Form the filling.
+Roll 2 tbsp of batter into a ball, then flatten into a disc shape about 1/2 inch thick.
 Place on the parchment-lined baking tray and repeat with the rest of the dough.
 You don’t need to leave much space in between the discs, so you should be able to fit them all on the one pan.

-4. Freeze for 1 hour, until frozen.
+4. Freeze.
+Freeze for 1 hour, until frozen.

-8. The chocolate will thicken and become cool, shiny, and smooth as you continue stirring and adding small amounts.
+8. Stir.
+The chocolate will thicken and become cool, shiny, and smooth as you continue stirring and adding small amounts.
 Once all the chocolate is melted in, you’re ready to dip!

 • Prep Time: 20 minutes

-3 Comments
+4 Comments

 1. These sound great!
 Do you think adding powdered freeze dried strawberries would change the outcome too much?
 I’d love make these strawberry flavored.